uArm-Developer/UArmForROS/README.md

 - `uarm_core.py` is the main node.
 Run this node before anything else.
 This node has two main modes: **Control-Mode** and **Monitor-Mode**. **Control-Mode** is used to control uarm directly in this node. **Monitor-mode** is to subscrib/listen to all topics which can be used to control uarm through these nodes.
 This node will automatically load **Control-Mode** first.

     **Step 1**: Connect uArm

     Set up ROS enviroment in one terminal at first
     ```bash
     roscore
     ```
-    Open another terminal and connect uArm before use
+    Open another terminal to connect uArm before use
     ```bash
     rosrun uarm uarm_core.py connect  // this will find uarm automatically
     ```